ROCm/AMDMIGraphX/README.md

 cd build;
 ```

 Next, configure the cmake.
-If the script [buiild_prereqs.sh](./tools/build_prereqs.sh) is used to install the dependencies, all
+If the script [buiild_prereqs.sh](./tools/build_prereqs.sh) is used to install the
-dependencies are installed at default locations.
-Then MIGraphX can be build as:
+dependencies, then all dependencies are installed at default locations, and MIGraphX can be build as:
 * In ROCm3.3:

 ```